replaceitem/carpet-discarpet/docs/pages/functions/roles/get-user-roles.md

 ### `dc_get_user_roles(user, server)`

-Returns a list of roles a user has in a server.
+Gets a list of roles a user has in a server.

 - `user` {->} [User](/values/user.md)
   {:} The user to get the roles from.